Rent increase - your questions answered

 If your Universal Credit allowance isn’t increased to cover the additional rent increase, we strongly recommend that you make an appointment to see one of our specialist Money Advisors who can help you budget for the increase.

 Don’t worry, your Direct Debit will be adjusted automatically by our Finance Team – you don’t have to do anything.
-This is explained in full in your rent increase letter.
+We’ve explained this in full in the letters that were sent out.

 Here to help